Félix Asselin

 Félix Asselin (born November 17, 1994) is a Canadian curler from Montreal.
-He currently throws fourth stones on his team which is skipped by Jean-Michel Ménard.
+He currently skips his own team.

 Career

+Juniors

 Asselin skipped Quebec at four Canadian Junior Curling Championships during his junior career in 2012, 2013, 2015 and 2016.
 In 2012, he led his team to a 7–5 seventh-place finish and in 2013 he finished in eighth with a 3–7 record.
 His best result came in 2015, where he qualified for the championship pool with a 6–0 record.
 He then went 1–3 in the championship pool, qualifying for the tiebreaker.
 He defeated Alberta in the tiebreaker before losing to Saskatchewan in the second, ultimately being eliminated.
 His final appearance in 2016 was a 6–4 fifth-place finish.

+Men's

 Out of juniors, Asselin joined the Mike Fournier rink at third with William Dion at second and Miguel Bernard at lead.
 On the World Curling Tour, the team won the Capital Curling Fall Open Men, finished runner-up at the Capital Curling Classic and made the semifinals at the Dave Jones Mayflower Cashspiel.
 At the 2017 WFG Tankard, they lost out in a tiebreaker.
 Also during the 2016–17 season, Asselin competed at the 2017 Canadian Mixed Doubles Curling Championship with partner Jill Routledge.
 Representing Quebec, they finished with a 1–6 record.
 The following season, Team Fournier won the 2018 WFG Tankard.
 The team qualified for the playoffs as the fourth seed and won three straight games to claim the provincial title.
 At the 2018 Tim Hortons Brier, they finished 3–5 record, finishing in tenth place.
 They could not defend their provincial title the following year, losing to Martin Crête in the final of the 2019 WFG Tankard.